 If the panel indicates, by simple majority vote, that the student has been dishonest, the panel shall uphold the penalty assessed by the instructor.
-The Associate Dean of Adult and Graduate Studies or designee will notify the student, instructor, advisor, and Associate Registrar, in writing, of the panel's decision.
+The Associate Dean of Adult and Graduate Studies or designee will notify the student, instructor, advisor, and Assistant Dean of Academic and Student Services, in writing, of the panel's decision.
 If the student received a failing grade for the course, the student may remove the impact of the F on her or his grade point average by successfully retaking the course.
 Two incidents of academic dishonesty will result in a student being dismissed from the College.
 The student will not be eligible to reapply to Montreat College for at least two years after dismissal.
 If the panel finds the student not guilty of academic dishonesty, it will notify both the student and the instructor.